dd32/td-gh-ex/readme.txt

 custom-menu, featured-images, threaded-comments, translation-ready, sticky-post, theme-options, footer-widgets, full-width-template, editor-style Tested up to: 5.6
-Stable tag: 1.0.5
+Stable tag: 1.2.6
 Requires PHP: 5.6
 Requires at least: 5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AyaBooks is Fully Responsive WordPress Theme.
+AyaBooks is a Fully Responsive WordPress Theme.

 == Description ==

-AyaBooksPro is a fully responsive WordPress Theme, a perfect choice for a site about books, library, book shop, book store, blogs about readers and book lovers, websites about coffee book store, online store, or a book portfolio site.
+AyaBooksPro is a fully responsive WordPress Theme.
+A perfect choice for a site about books, library, book shop, book store, blogs about readers and book lovers, websites about coffee book store, online store, or a book portfolio site.
 Fully responsive, customizable, and easy to use theme.

 == Frequently Asked Questions ==